Stacktape

 Accessing other resources

-If your compute resource needs to communicate with other infrastructure components, you need to add permissions manually.
-You can do this in 2 ways:
+However, if your application needs to access other resources, you must grant permissions manually.
+You can do this in two ways:

 Using connectTo